dwivedinihal/dealDekho/README.md

-DealDekho is a smart price-tracking app that helps users find the best deals on products across multiple online stores.
+DealMilao is a smart price-tracking app that helps users find the best deals on products across multiple online stores.
 It tracks price changes and product availability in real time and notifies users when prices drop or items are back in stock—saving both time and money.

 Key Features